lino-framework/book/docs/admin/index.rst

 Administrator's Guide
 =====================

-This section is for :doc:`system administrators </team/sysadm>` who set up or maintain a server which hosts one or several Lino applications.
+This document is for :doc:`system administrators </team/sysadm>` who set up or maintain a server which hosts one or several Lino applications.